jrask/rx-lab/revealjs-presentations/background.md

 * What tools do we have to prevent calling thread to block

 Note: Futures always block.
-Completable Future
+CompletableFuture.
+Callbacks.
+ThreadPools

 ---

 #### Wrap a blocking call

+If a missing non-blocking API exists, we can wrap a blocking call to at least prevent the calling thread to block.

 Consider this code, how can we wrap this in an async flow to prevent from blocking a calling thread?